-"As far as the cars are concerned, as I have already mentioned, it is too early to make any predictions: it is necessary to wait for the first three or four Grands Prix to paint a sufficiently complete picture of the possibilities.
+"As far as the cars are concerned, as I have already mentioned, it is too early to make any prediction: it is necessary to wait for the first three or four Grand Prix to paint a sufficiently complete picture of the possibilities.
 As for the drivers, the most quoted are always those five or six who have been at the top of the last season".

 What does it take to stand out in Formula 1?

-"What is needed is an excellent professional driver who knows how to assimilate a good car.
-The simplicity of the formula is only apparent, because it is well known how difficult the human choice is, and how complicated the realization of the mechanical means is".
+"What is needed is an excellent professional driver who knows how to conceive a good car.
+The simplicity of the formula is only apparent, because it is well known how difficult the human choice is, and how complicated the realisation of the mechanical means is".

 Are sixteen Grand Prix too many?

 "Sixteen races could also represent an acceptable maximum, if some of them did not involve long journeys and costly and uncomfortable relocations".